What is CrossFit?

 The Affiliate, Box, Or Gym

 At an Affiliate you will join a community of motivated people that are all working towards personal goals.
 These people are motivated, friendly, and helpful.
-A big part of sticking to a fitness program is accountability and as you assimilate yourself into a Box community you will become accountable to your CrossFit peers.
-They will call you, text you, and check up on Facebook to make sure your ass is showing up and putting in work.
-This is SO powerful to sticking with CrossFit (or any fitness program).
+A big part of sticking to a fitness program is accountability.
+When you join a Box, you assimilate yourself into the Box community and you start becoming accountable to your peers.
+They will call you, text you, and check up on Facebook to find out if you are going to “WOD today.”
+This is SO powerful to sticking with the program.

 The second reason I recommend everyone join an affiliate is safety and coaching.
 You will receive instruction, coaching, and guidance through WOD’s and ultimately towards your goals.
 The coaches and staff of a Box are your support team.

 The staff of any good quality CrossFit Box are there to make sure you do the movements properly, safely, effectively, and completely.
 They will help you stay on your diet.
 They will help you with your mobility.
 They want to see you succeed and will personally invest into your results.

 I have seen lives transformed this way and it is why I love doing what I do:

 I want to help as many people find CrossFit and Paleo as I can.

 I live and breathe this lifestyle and I wouldn’t trade it for anything.
 Take it from me, it can change your life.
 You only live once, and my personal opinion is that everyone should be the best they can be physically and mentally.
 I have found no better formula than CrossFit and Paleo.
 Enough said.

 Experienced athletes can jump into following the main page WOD’s if they have previous weightlifting and training experience.
 The Workout page provide valuable information on the exercises and explanations of the terminology.
 Youtube also has any exercise imaginable for detailed explanations of certain movements.